robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 Grant autonomy.
 Institute a results-only work environment.
 Evaluate employees according to the work done, now how or when they do it.

-ROWEs contribute to employee engagement, happiness, and do so without loss of productivity.
+ROWEs contribute to employee engagement and happiness, which in turn yield improvements in productivity.

-Probably, a work-from-home situation requires management to get better at clarifying expectations.
+Probably, a work-from-home situation requires managers to get better at clarifying expectations.
 Previous in-real-life interactions might have allowed for clarifying expectations "as you go".
 Now, expectations must be better defined and documented in advance.